 For advanced reactor systems approaching licensing, the need for qualified tools supporting the safety demonstration arises so to comply with the compulsory requirements of the various Nuclear Regulatory Authorities (NRAs).
 Albeit details of the qualification procedure can be slightly different among the various NRAs, the common denominator is the request of a sound proof, and with traceable confidence, of the uncertainties affecting target quantities in a given application domain.

-Specifically for the purpose of this work, the system of interest is the Advanced Lead-cooled Fast Reactor European Demonstrator (ALFRED) [1], approaching the licensing process in Romania, where it will be built; among the multitude of software tools needing qualification attention is here devoted to the sub-channel (SC) code ANTEO+ [2], used for the steady-state thermal-hydraulic analysis of the fuel assemblies in support to the design of the core.
+Specifically for the purpose of this work, the system of interest is the Advanced Lead-cooled Fast Reactor European Demonstrator (ALFRED) [1], approaching the licensing process in Romania, where it will be built.
+Among the multitude of software tools needing qualification attention is here devoted to the sub-channel (SC) code ANTEO+ [2], used for the steady-state thermal-hydraulic analysis of the fuel assemblies in support to the design of the core.

 In this paper, after a brief introduction to the code, the approach followed for preliminary qualifying ANTEO+ is described in some detail so to highlight the main steps pursued in drafting the related validation dossier.